Living in sanctuary in Chapel Hill, North Carolina.

-Rosa Ortez Cruz has no criminal records.
-She has crossed the border in 2002 with no visa or document to flee domestic violence.
-Her partner stabbed her in the stomach and she decided it was better to go.
+Rosa Ortez Cruz has traffic violations playing against her.
+She crossed the border in 2002 to flee domestic violence.
+Her ex-partner stabbed her in the stomach and she decided it was better to go.
 She was then 20 years old.
-Now 37, Rosa claims she had no idea of her options: “I came here like everybody else, with other people, riding trains or buses.
+Now 37, Rosa says she had no idea of her options: “I came here like everybody else, with other people, riding trains or buses.
 But I just never knew I had the option to ask for asylum.
 And now the judge reproaches that I didn’t ask it straight away when I arrived.”

 Only about 20% of all Honduran asylum demands get accepted.
 Honduras has no declared armed conflict but seems to be at war with itself, consistently showing violent death rates as high as war-torn countries.
 What difference does it make?
 The asylum acceptance rate is much higher for countries like Afghanistan and Iraq.
 Honduras is also an infamous champion of crime against women, with one woman being murdered every 16 hours in 2016.

 Migrants from Honduras also made headlines in October when president Trump virulently responded to the upcoming of a group.
 He sent 5,000 troops to the southern American border, accusing terrorists to hide in their ranks.
 “I think that everything that Trump does will just make more money for criminal gangs because they will still smuggle people.
 So they will only ask for more money to immigrants,” thinks Ortez Cruz.